Skip to main content

 What Utah directors should ask software vendors

-Three questions worth asking before committing to any platform:
+Three questions are worth asking before you commit:

 Can it export CCAP-compatible attendance records in the format DCFS currently accepts?
-Utah’s CCAP submission requirements can change, so ask specifically about DCFS format requirements and when the vendor last validated their export against those requirements.

 Software built for compliance, not just communication